ubicucsd/bootcamp_19_20/5_Biopython.md

 ```
 cp ~/../smansuri/comp.py .
 ```
 This will add an incomplete Python program called `comp.py`.
-Follow the instructions to 1) read in the file and 2) determine the complement.
+Follow the instructions to determine the complement.

 Once you get the program running correctly, you'll see a success message and a file called `unidentified_complement.fasta` created.